hangit/iOS_SDK/README.md

 # iOS_SDK
-Hangit iOS SDK and Test Project
+Hangit iOS SDK and Test Project.
 This SDK supports iOS7 and up.
 Background location is supported under iOS 8 and higher apps.

 Latest version

-The latest version of the Hangit iOS SDK Framework is 2.0.0 (15) and was released March, 5th 2015.
+The latest version of the Hangit iOS SDK Framework is 0.1.0 and was released April, 13th 2015.

 Overview